goatshriek/stumpless/INSTALL.md

 # Installing a Stumpless package
 If you just want to use stumpless and aren't looking to modify or otherwise develop it, the easiest path is to use one of the release packages.
-These are available for a few common platforms, and are attached to each [release](https://github.com/goatshriek/stumpless/releases) of stumpless.
+These are available for a few common platforms and are attached to each [release](https://github.com/goatshriek/stumpless/releases) of stumpless.
 If you need a package format that is not available here, please submit an issue with a request for the format and the project team will see if this can be added.